Submissions

 Language

-The language used in all papers submitted should be either English or Bahasa Malaysia.
+The language used in all papers submitted should be either English or Bahasa Malayu.
 As for the manuscript written in English, you may wish to have it edited for language before submitting your manuscript.
 This is not a mandatory step but may help ensure that journal editors and reviewers fully understand the academic content of your paper.
 In acceptance, we will ask authors to render articles according to the full style guide.

 Use of non-English Text